Bryan University (Springfield)

 Source: 2016 (or latest year available) IPEDS

-- The nearest community college to Bryan University (Springfield) is Ozarks Technical Community College (0.5 miles away).
+- The nearest community college to Bryan University (Springfield) is Everest College-Springfield (4.5 miles away).

 - College Location Mi.
 Students

 - 232 students | 4.50 Mi1010 W Sunshine